XIP-1

 XIPs may include auxiliary files such as diagrams.
 Such files must be named XIP-XXXX-Y.ext, where “XXXX” is the XIP number, “Y” is a serial number (starting at 1), and “ext” is replaced by the actual file extension (e.g. “png”).

-For every new XIP submitted, the Core Contributor Councillor (CCC) will operate as an editor.
-During the drafting stage of the process, the CCC will work closely with the Author to:
+For every new XIP submitted, the Operations Seat has various responsibilities.
+During the drafting stage of the process, the Operations Seat will work closely with the XIP's Author to:

 • Ensure the title accurately describes the content.